LINQ Average Method in C#

 5. LINQ Average Method with Complex Type in C#

-6. When to Use the LINQ Average Method in C#?
+6. When should you use the LINQ Average Method in C#?

 What is the LINQ Average Method in C#?

-The LINQ Average method calculates the average value of a numeric collection or the average of a numeric property of objects in a collection.
-It’s a part of the System.Linq namespace can be used with any IEnumerable<T> or IQueryable<T> collection where T is a numeric type or can be projected to a numeric type.
+The LINQ Average method computes the average value of a numeric collection or the average of a specific numeric property in a collection of complex objects.
+It’s part of the System.Linq namespace can be used with any type that implements the IEnumerable<T> interface, such as arrays, lists, or any collection of elements..

 Example to Understand Average Method in C#: